-- 1. Without a doubt, data must be collected for monitoring and verification of regulatory efforts.
-But the data collection and reporting must be limited to essential requirements to satisfy the objectives.
-An unhealthy regulatory environment is created if the regulated community believes that they are required to pay for collection and reporting of data that are meaningless, have an excessive expense, or can be misleading. - 2.
-Dr. John Letey, in discussing the State Water Board's "Recommendations Addressing Nitrates in Groundwater, Report to the Legislature" (20 Feb 2013), provides a grim view of traditional nitrogen data collection at the field level: - a. "... there was no significant correlation between the N concentration in the soilwater with either the drainage volume or the amount of N applied.
-The significance of this is that there is no value gained by measuring the N concentration in the soilwater.
+Collecting data on changing nitrate levels in the groundwater, to indicate success or failure of overlying surface N management practices on individual fields and farms directly above a data collection point, is typically problematic at best.
+Dr. John Letey, in discussing the State Water Board's "Recommendations Addressing Nitrates in Groundwater, Report to the Legislature" (20 Feb 2013), provides a grim view of traditional nitrogen data collection at the field level:

+- a. "... there was no significant correlation between the N concentration in the soil-water with either the drainage volume or the amount of N applied.
+The significance of this is that there is no value gained by measuring the N concentration in the soil-water.
 The concentration neither reflects the N load to groundwater nor the quality of the farm management.
 Indeed, as will be supported later, erroneous conclusions can be drawn from these data... - b.
 The amount of N leached is far greater for the higher irrigation (low N concentration) than the lower irrigation (higher N concentration).
 The amount of N leached is directly related to the water flux at the bottom of the root zone.
 This flux cannot be practically measured (tracked) in the field, especially for the great variation with time and location.
-Tracking the N load migrating to groundwater, and not concentration, is the most important factor to track, and it is impossible to track - c. ...efforts today should be directed toward reducing the future N loads to groundwater.
+Tracking the N load migrating to groundwater, and not concentration, is the most important factor to track, and it is impossible to track... - c. ...efforts today should be directed toward reducing the future N loads to groundwater.
 The load is dictated by farmer management; and therefore, the approach should be directed toward inducing good farm management, not merely tracking and reporting what is being done.
-This is particularly true when some of the costly tracking information is, at best, of useless value." - 3.
-Collecting data on changing nitrate levels in the groundwater, to indicate success or failure of N management practices on individual fields directly above a data collection point, is problematic at best.
-While there is no doubt that with shallow water tables (e.g., less than 7 feet[cs]) there will be a rapid response to deep percolation (below the root zone) water and nitrate flows, it becomes almost impossible to get excellent numbers from deeper zones.
-The following points were repeatedly regarding trying to draw precise conclusions from modeling and monitoring results of aquifer water quality. - a.
-Lag times between deep percolation of nitrates and the nitrates reaching the top of the aquifer typically range from a few years to up to extremes of several hundred years.
+This is particularly true when some of the costly tracking information is, at best, of useless value."